RiedleroD/dev_meme_bot/README.md

 /ping - check latency

+/warns - check your warns or warns of a person you replied to

+### for trusted users:

+/votekick - vote to kick a user (bot will ban after 3 votes) ((votes timeout after 24h))

+### for moderators:

 /warn - add a warn to person

 /unwarn - removes 1 warn from person

 /clearwarns - clears all warns

-/warns - check your warns or warns of a person you replied to
+/trust - adds a user to the trusted list

+/untrust - remove a user from the trusted list